ustaxcourt/case-management-rfq/SOO.md

 ## Special Requirements

-Travel — The Tax Court will reimburse expenses relating to travel necessary to provide the professional services required under the order, up to a ceiling of $50,000 per year, so long as eachexpense is approved in advance by the Court.
+Travel — The Tax Court will reimburse expenses relating to travel necessary to provide the professional services required under the order, up to a ceiling of $50,000 per year, so long as each expense is approved in advance by the Court.
 To be eligible for reimbursement, those travel expenses must be allowable under the Federal Travel Regulations promulgated by the General Services Administration in effect at the time the travel was taken.

 Key Personnel — The Contractor must designate both a Project Manager (PM) and a Technical Lead as Key Personnel for this project.
 ThePM will be a direct liaison to the Court product team, and will be responsible for the supervision and management of all of the Contractor’s personnel, technical assistance, and interface.
 The Technical Lead must have a full understanding of the technical approach to be used by the development team and will be responsible for ensuring that the development team follows that approach.